-- 1) The SCS is operated on City-owned property if state authorization for an SCS is not provided and/or private landowners are not protected from prosecution under the existing legislation; - 2) The SCS is authorized by the City of Somerville through its Board of Health if state authorization for an SCS is not provided.
-However, if SCS are sanctioned at the state-level, we recommend that no local authorization be required; - 3) There is cooperation and understanding with local law enforcement officials on the local and/or state authorizations related to the operation, access, and use of an SCS; and - 4) The City maintains ongoing discussion with State and Federal delegations related to its City-level authorization and support of an SCS in the event that statewide legislation does not pass.
+1) The SCS is operated on City-owned property if state authorization for an SCS is not provided and/or private landowners are not protected from civil forfeiture under the Commonwealth's authorizing legislation;

+2) The SCS is authorized by the City of Somerville through its Board of Health if state authorization for an SCS is not provided.
+However, if SCS are sanctioned at the state-level, we recommend that no local authorization be required;

+3) There is outreach to local law enforcement officials to ensure that the operation of the SCS is not impeded by arrests or other law enforcement action, and that law enforcement direct individuals who use drugs to the SCS; and

+4) The City maintains ongoing discussion with state and federal officials related to its City-level authorization and support of an SCS in the event that statewide legislation does not pass.